Digital Health Research Theme

 Areas of interest for doctoral study

-The Digital Health theme welcomes approaches from people wishing to undertake PhD study here with us.
+We welcome approaches from people wishing to undertake postgraduate research here with us.

 We particularly welcome enquiries in the following areas: